ShauryaVerma17/RAG/README.md

        pip install langchain langchain_community faiss-cpu pymupdf docarray unstructured tiktoken

 You also need to have Ollama running on your local with "llama3" and "mxbai-embed-large".
 If you want to use other models you can change the code to reflect the same :)
+To run ollama follow these steps :

+1. Download the ollama installer for windows from the ollama website
+2. Run the installer :D
+3. Once installation is complete open cmdprmpt or powershell whichever you prefer and run the following commands : (Here you can download any model you want by replacing the names in the command)

+   #### 1. To install llama3
+         ollama pull llama3
+   #### 2. To install mxbai-embed-large
+         ollama pull mxbai-embed-large

 ## Runnning stuff